babu10103/MapUpDevOpsProject/README.md

-# MapUpDevOpsProject

 ## 1. GitHub Repository Setup:
-	1. I initialized a GitHub public repository with a sample python application that prints "Hello, World!" to the console.
+	1. Initialize a GitHub public repository with a sample python application that prints "Hello, World!" to the console.
 	2. Included a docker file for the above sample application.

 ## 2. Docker Image Creation:

-    For running my simple python application, I configured my Dockerfile in such a way that it will be lightweight and builds very quickly.
+    For running my simple python application,vconfigured my Dockerfile in such a way that it will be lightweight and builds very quickly.
 Below foctors are the reasons my docker image is light in weight.

     a.
 Base Image:
-        I used Alpine as base image.
+        Use Alpine as base image.
 Alpine Linux is known for its lightweight nature, making it a good choice for minimizing the size of the final Docker image.
     b.
 Number of layers:
         The size of a Docker image is the sum of it’s layers.
 Since there are minimal number of layers, the resulting image size will also be small
     c.
 Dependencies: